linode/apl-docs/product/roadmap.md

 ## Supported Kubernetes version

-We are dedicated to maintaining support for three different Kubernetes versions within a specific major version of Otomi.
+We are dedicated to maintain support for three different Kubernetes versions within a specific major version of Otomi.
 Whenever we decide to discontinue support for a particular Kubernetes version, we increment the major version of Otomi.

 | Otomi Version | Supported Kubernetes version | Expected date |
 | ------------- | ---------------------------- | ------------- |